meta-d/ocap/README.md

 ## 💡 What's New

+We released new version which includes AI Copilot in query lab, it can assit you to write and optimize SQL or MDX queries.

 ## 🌟 What is it

 [Metad Platform][uri_metad] - **Open-Source Analytics Platform** for Enterprise Data Analysis and Reporting.